 - There are some changes to the way AS3 names BIG-IP objects in AS3 3.16.0 and later.
 See Updates to object naming in AS3 version 3.16.0 and later for details.

 - To disable persistence on an application service, use

 - As of AS3 3.10.0, if a Firewall_Address_List contains zero addresses, a dummy IPv6 address of ::1:5ee:bad:c0de is added in order to maintain a valid Firewall_Address_List.
 If an address is added to the list, the dummy address is removed.

-- With the release of AS3 3.8.0, the GitHub repository now includes a AS3 Postman collection with all of the example declarations.
+- The GitHub repository includes a AS3 Postman collection with all of the example declarations.
 For information on importing this collection and using Postman collections, see the Postman documentation.

-- If using AS3 3.5.0 or later, you can use /mgmt/shared/appsvcs/declare?async=true if you have a particularly large declaration which will take a long time to process.
+- You can use /mgmt/shared/appsvcs/declare?async=true if you have a particularly large declaration which will take a long time to process.
 AS3 returns a Task ID.
 You can later use a GET request to the Task ID end point to see the status of the processing (and the results if it is finished).
 See AS3 API Methods Details for more information.

 - If you are using BIG-IP v12.1.x with AS3 version 3.1.0 or later: